On the Power of Foundation Models: Multimodal Learning

+lies in the representable image of $h_\mathcal{B}$.
+Hence there exists an image object $Y_X\in\mathcal{B}$, unique up to isomorphism, such that

+In particular, one may take $Y_X\simeq F(X)$.
+Therefore, CLIP can represent new images that can be described in $\cat$, even if they do not appear in the training set. \end{mycor}

-\textbf{Remark.} Corollary~\ref{cor:creativity} explains why CLIP can draw images like ``avocado chair'' that did not exist previously.
-The full embedding assumption is crucial, otherwise the embedding computed in $\mathcal{A}^\wedge$ cannot be used for generating images in $\mathcal{B}$.
+\textbf{Remark.} Corollary~\ref{cor:creativity} explains why CLIP-style models can support images such as ``avocado chair'', even when such images do not explicitly appear in the dataset.
+The full embedding assumption is crucial: otherwise, the feature computed in $\cat^\vee$ cannot be transferred faithfully to the image side $\mathcal{B}^\vee$.
+Strictly speaking, Corollary~\ref{cor:creativity} shows that the corresponding image object exists in the representable image of $h_\mathcal{B}$.
+To generate a concrete image, one still needs an image-side decoder or generator.

-\textbf{Dall-E 2. } Dall-E 2 is the combination of Clip and the diffusion model~\citep{rombach2022high, sohl2015deep, dhariwal2021diffusion, ho2020denoising}.
-If Clip can be seen as the feature-aligned functor between two isomorphic subcategories, why do we need an extra diffusion model?
-This is because these two categories are not purely isomorphic.
-When we type ``a photo of dog'', there exists millions of different matching images.
-Therefore, Dall-E2 modifies the definition of image category, so that each object is a probability distribution of images.
-From this perspective, the diffusion model is a generator of images, while Clip learns the functor from the category of texts to the category of probability distributions of images.
+\textbf{Dall-E 2. } DALL-E~2 is the combination of CLIP and a diffusion model~\citep{rombach2022high, sohl2015deep, dhariwal2021diffusion, ho2020denoising}.
+If CLIP can be seen as a feature-aligned functor between suitable subcategories, why do we still need an extra diffusion model?
+The reason is that these two categories are not purely isomorphic at the object level.
+When we type ``a photo of dog'', there are millions of different matching images.
+Therefore, DALL-E~2 effectively modifies the image side so that each object is no longer a single image, but a probability distribution of images.
+From this perspective, the diffusion model is a generator that samples concrete images from such an image-distribution object, while CLIP learns the functor from the category of texts to the category of image distributions.